cancel icon

 What are BMI cut-offs?

 BMI cut-offs are the numerical boundaries used by health professionals to sort populations into risk categories: underweight, healthy weight, overweight, and obese.
-The most widely used categories in the UK and much of the Western world come from the World Health Organisation (WHO) standard thresholds: a BMI below 18.5 is considered underweight; 18.5 to 24.9 is “healthy”; 25 to 29.9 is overweight; and 30 or above is obese.
+The most widely used categories in the UK and much of the Western world come from the World Health Organisation (WHO) standard thresholds: a BMI below 18.5 is considered underweight; 18.5 to 24.9 is healthy; 25 to 29.9 is overweight; and 30 or above is obese.

 However, these thresholds were originally developed and validated using predominantly European and North American populations.
 For decades, they were applied universally without accounting for the fact that different ethnic groups may store fat differently and experience different metabolic risks at the same BMI.
-As research has accumulated, clinicians and public health bodies have realised that a BMI cut-off that makes sense for a Caucasian patient may not capture risk accurately for an Asian patient.

 Why standard BMI doesn't fit everyone